A for

 The initializing expression

-, if any, is executed.
+initialExpression, if any, is executed.
 This expression usually initializes one or more loop counters, but the syntax allows an expression of any degree of complexity.
 This expression can also declare variables. -

 The

-expression is evaluated.
+conditionExpressionexpression is evaluated.
 If the value of conditionExpression is true, the loop statements execute.
-If the value ofcondition
+If the value ofconditionis false, the for loop terminates.
+(If theconditionexpression is omitted entirely, the condition is assumed to be true.) -

 The

-executes.
-To execute multiple statements, use a block statement ({ ... }
+statementexecutes.
+To execute multiple statements, use a block statement ({ ... }) to group those statements. -

 If present, the update expression

-is executed. - Control returns to Step 2.
+incrementExpressionis executed. - Control returns to Step 2.

 A while